It’s easier for kids to build

 Talk about words whenever you can.
 Explain how related words have similar spellings and meanings.
 Show how a noun like knowledge, for example, relates to a verb like know.
 Point out how the “wild” in wild and wilderness are spelled the same but pronounced differently.

-Kids who have trouble with reading may try to avoid it because it makes them feel anxious or frustrated.
+may try to avoid it because it makes them feel anxious or frustrated.
 Try to create positive feelings around reading by making it a treat.
 Get your child a library card or designate special reading time for just the two of you.
 Give books as gifts or rewards.

 12. Make reading creative.